Fed's Kashkari says racial economic gap needs forceful response

 Regional Fed bank presidents often meet with members of their communities but only rarely are those meetings publicized.

-Wednesday's meeting and press conference afterward was livestreamed by Minnesota Neighborhoods Organizing for Change, which hosted the event at which several community members aired their experiences with low pay, long hours and homelessness.
+Wednesday's meeting and press conference afterward was livestreamed by Minneapolis-based media collective Unicorn Riot from the offices of Minnesota Neighborhoods Organizing for Change, which hosted the event at which several community members aired their experiences with low pay, long hours and homelessness.

 Kashkari promised to spend a day with one of the participants to better understand the challenges she faces.